sofieutoft/real-colon-dataset/polyp_classification/README.md

 # REAL-Colon Dataset Analysis

-## Overview

-This directory contains scripts for analyzing the REAL-Colon dataset, focusing on lesion metadata and bounding box annotations.
-The analyses provide statistical insights and visualizations related to polyp sizes and frame-level annotation characteristics.
+This directory contains scripts that provide statistical insights and visualizations related to the sizes and histology of polyps found in the REAL-Colon dataset.

 ## Contents

-### 1. polyp_histology.py
+### 1. Polyp Histology

-#### Description:
-Computes and saves histograms of polyp histology in the REAL-Colon dataset.

-#### Usage:

-Update dataset_path = "./dataset/lesion_info.csv" with the correct path to the lesion metadata CSV file.
-Update xml_folder = "./dataset/001-004_annotations" with the path to the folder containing XML annotation files.

-Run the script using:

-`python3 polyp_histology.py`

-The histograms are saved to the output directory.
+The script `python3 polyp_histology.py` calculates and saves histograms depicting the distribution of polyp histologies in the REAL-Colon dataset.
+Before running the script, update the `dataset_path` variable to "./dataset/lesion_info.csv" to reflect the correct path to the lesion metadata CSV file.
+Similarly, update the `xml_folder` variable to "./dataset/001-004_annotations" for the path to the folder containing XML annotation files.
+The histograms are saved in the specified output directory.

-### 2. polyp_size.py
+### 2. Polyp Size

-#### Description:
-Computes and saves histograms of polyp sizes in the REAL-Colon dataset, categorized by histology classification.
+The script `python3 polyp_size.py` generates and saves histograms of polyp sizes in the REAL-Colon dataset, categorized by histology classification.
+Ensure that the dataset paths are correctly set before execution to facilitate accurate data analysis.

-#### Usage:

-Update dataset_path = "./dataset/lesion_info.csv" with the correct path to the lesion metadata CSV file.

-Run the script using:

-`python3 polyp_size.py`

-The histograms are saved to the output directory.

-## Dependencies

-Ensure the following Python libraries are installed before running the scripts:

-`pip install matplotlib numpy pandas`

-## Output

-polyp_histology.py generates histograms of polyp histology and saves them in the output directory.

-polyp_size.py generates histograms of polyp sizes and saves them in the output directory.